ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 **WARNING 2 : This project is still a work in progress, this page is a kind of building log, I haven't finish the board building and installation for the moment.
 Watch the issues page to see what is working and what is not.**

 This project aims to provide a replacement for the motherboard of the Intex SSP-20 motherboard.
 My wish was to be able to control the spa remotely and integrate it in my domotic system.
-I'm using Jeedom https://www.jeedom.com/, an open-source system, but it should work with other system since it rely on MQTT protocol.
+I'm using Jeedom https://www.jeedom.com/, an open-source system, but it should work with other system since it rely on MQTT protocol and a rest server (based on the Arest library - https://github.com/marcoschwartz/aREST).
 The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 or E9X error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible.

 ## 1) Intex motherboard reverse engineering
 Below the annotate picture of the motherboard with my understanding of its working principle.
-Since the card is labeled, everything is pretty straight forward except the descaler system and the over-engineered pump system (the upper terminal barrier connector on the board).
+Since the card is labeled, everything is pretty straight forward except the descaler system and the pump system (the upper terminal barrier connector on the board).

 ![Motherboard schematic](/images/motherboard_schematic.png)

 ### a) Sensors
 There are 5 sensors connected to the board, 2 temperature sensors, 2 flow sensors and 1 temperature fuse.
-They are all connected with a kind of 3 pins JST connector, it looks like a JST XH 3P but the JST XH 3P doesn't have the lock mecanism.
+They are all connected with a type of 3 pins JST connector, it looks like a JST XH 3P but the JST XH 3P doesn't have the lock mecanism.

 #### Temperature sensors
 Both temperature sensors are negative temperature coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
 I use the code available on this page (http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to read the temperature from the thermistore.
 This code is based on the Steinhart-Hart equation (https://fr.wikipedia.org/wiki/Relation_de_Steinhart-Hart) and to work at his best, the coeficient of this equation must be adapted to your thermistore.
 Since there is 3 coefficients in this equation, you will need 3 points to determine the coefficients.